 Thankfully, media is now reporting the Office Quebecoise de la langue francaise (OQLF) has backtracked on its pursing language complaints at two Montreal restaurants.
 The first, a British chippy in Côte-des-Neiges was originally told to change the signage for its flagship product to “poisson frit et frites.”
 Brit & Chips’ owners feared they could no longer shift plates as few know fish and chips by the somewhat literal translation.
 While “steak et frites” and “moules et frites” are familiar in popular culture, “poisson frit et frites” is not, regardless if you are francophone or anglophone.
 The second, a popular Italian restaurant that has a sister location in Toronto, was taken to task for its menu.
 Among other “infractions,” owner Massimo Lecas was told to change the word “pasta.”
 This lead to much consternation under the #pastagate hashtag on Twitter.

 Me, I am astounded at the situation.
-While I sympathize with Quebec trying to protect its distinctive culture, why force restaurants that serve ethnic fare, to use French words for “calamari” or “botiglia”?
-Imagine how the OQLF and corresponding provincial government under Pauline Marois look in international news.
+While I sympathize with Quebec trying to protect its distinctive culture, why force restaurants that serve ethnic fare to use French words for “calamari” or “botiglia”?
+Imagine how ludicrous the OQLF and corresponding provincial government under Pauline Marois appear in international news.